augmentaudio/datacupV2/content/blog/2018-05-01-the-3-mistakes-you’re-making-in-lead-generation-according-to-the-experts.md

 When it comes down to it, in order to be a winning and successful company, "be intentional, look at the data, apply your ‘wins’ to what looks like your wins and scale your success for faster larger wins, and learn where and how to pivot.
 Too many companies do a Win/Loss analysis too late when the losses immediately surface ‘bad fit’ which could have been avoided in effort from the beginning" (Nelson).
 When a company can “Funnel optimism,” as stated by Gassmann, they are able to obtain these achievements  and collect the necessary data to do so.

 While the marketing and sales fields are constantly evolving, it’s best to make sure that you better focus your lead funnels, come up with and commit to a sales strategy and that you collect and use your customer data to complement the other two.
-And not to sound self-serving but that’s what we do at Cup of Data!
+And not to sound self-serving but that’s what we do at Data Cup!
 It’s what we’re best at.

 Curious about what else the experts have to say about conversions and B2B marketing and sales practices?
-Find them all together at their sessions during [Conversion Data Pop Up](https://conversiondatapopup.cupofdata.com/?utm_source=blog&utm_medium=CTA&utm_campaign=Conversion%20Data%20PopUp) in Atlanta, May 22nd.
+Find them all together at their sessions during [Conversion Data Pop Up](https://conversiondatapopup.datacup.net/?utm_source=blog&utm_medium=CTA&utm_campaign=Conversion%20Data%20PopUp) in Atlanta, May 22nd.

 - - -